Digital marketing is essential.

 - Email marketing where subscribers voluntarily opt-in to hear from you.

 - Building a community on a social media platform.

-For example, here at Oberlo, we provide free, valuable content to help you grow your dropshipping businesses.
+For example, Shopify provide free, valuable content to help you start and grow an ecommerce business.

 This blog post that you’re reading right now is inbound, permission-based marketing.

 What’s more, we encourage you to sign up to our mailing list at the top of every blog post, so that we can continue to provide you with more relevant, useful content:

 Our aim is to build a long-term, mutually beneficial relationship with people who want to start a business.

 We provide the tools and the resources, and you create the business!

 Okay, now that you understand the foundations of digital marketing, let’s take a deeper look at 6 key channels that you can use to grow your business.